alberdingk-thijm/dnd/content/wiki/characters/cleric.md

 ## Ability Scores

 Clerics' primary attribute is **wisdom**.

 Clerics must have a wisdom of 9 or higher.
 Multi-classed clerics must have a wisdom of 13 or higher.
 Clerics with a wisdom of 16 or higher gain a 10% bonus to earned experience.

+Clerics with a wisdom of 13 or more are entitled to bonus spells, as specified in [wisdom table II](./wiki/characters/ability-scores#wisdom).

 Clerics are capable combatants; high strength and constitution scores are also desirable.